mahsapartovi/handwritten-digit-recognition/README.md

 3) Matplotlib

-in this project i use Machine Learning Algorithms & Deep Neural Networks
+in this project, I used Machine Learning techniques & Deep Neural Networks